-After ACLU of Michigan investigative journalist Curt Guyette helped to expose the water crisis, the ACLU of Michigan and the Natural Resources Defense Council (NRDC) filed a federal lawsuit against state and city officials seeking a court order requiring them to comply with the Safe Drinking Water Act.
-The goal of the lawsuit, filed in January 2016, is to require the state and the city to replace the lead pipes and, in the meantime, ensure that officials deliver safe drinking water.
+ACLU of Michigan investigative journalist Curt Guyette helped to expose the water crisis, and the ACLU of Michigan and the Natural Resources Defense Council (NRDC) filed a federal lawsuit against state and city officials seeking a court order requiring them to comply with the Safe Drinking Water Act.
+The goal of the lawsuit, filed in January 2016, was to require the state and the city to replace the lead pipes and, in the meantime, ensure that officials deliver safe drinking water.

 In 2016, Judge David Lawson granted our request for door-to-door bottled water delivery and filter installation, and soon after recommended that the parties enter mediation.
 In March 2017, we reached an unprecedented settlement for $97 million requiring the state and city to replace all lead and galvanized pipes throughout Flint in the next three years, allocate resources for health and wellness programs, continue door-to-door filter installation and education, and extensively monitor Flint’s tap water for lead.

 We continue to monitor compliance and, when necessary, file motions to enforce aspects of the settlement.
 In 2017, we were required to ask the court to order that Flint comply with the agreement on filter installation, and in August 2018, the court held an evidentiary hearing on the question of whether the City has sufficient funds left to replace all the lead pipes.